waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 Localization
 ^^^^^^^^^^^^
+UPDATE: Part of this can be handled using Django.
+More information to be added.
+I would still like to use XML in order to give clients more control over the presentation, but XML containing the translated strings can be generated by Django.
+The default XSL can also be generated by Django, but in advance, rather than on-the-fly.

 My current intention is to implement localization by putting the strings in XML files and using XSLT transforms to select the appropriate string and to combine it with any dynamic data.